relating to or articulated in the throat

 The four of us returned to Room 43, aglow in the success of it, convinced that the Creek would never again see such a prank, and it didn’t even occur to me that I might get in trouble until the Eagle opened the door to our room and stood above us, and shook his head

 A cool breeze had beaten back the

 onslaught of summer, and on the morning the Old Man gave us our final exams, he suggested we have class outside.

-not open to question; obviously true
+not open to question or doubt; obviously true

 I am interested in how you are able to fit the uncontestable fact of suffering into your understanding of the world, and how you hope to navigate through life in spite of it.